margobrosnan/projectmain/README.md

 # projectmain
-Main Project for class project with sub-folders
+Main Project for class project with sub-folders.
+This will have projectsub.